-The TITCH Network teamed up with NIHR Devices for Dignity and Sheffield Hallam University to secure funding from the Department of Health for the Starworks Innovation Programme.
+The TITCH network teamed up with NIHR Devices for Dignity MedTech Co-operative and Sheffield Hallam University to secure funding from the Department of Health for the Starworks Innovation Programme.
 Starworks aims to accelerate the translation of new inventions and developments in child prosthetics into everyday use for children and young people with limb loss.

 OVER 100 UNMET NEEDS IDENTIFIED

-The TITCH Network has identified over 100 unmet clinical needs through extensive networks and numerous events with healthcare professionals, industry experts, children and young people, parents/carers, and academics.
+The TITCH network has identified over 100 unmet needs through extensive networks and numerous events with healthcare professionals, industry experts, children and young people, parents/carers, and academics.

 OVER 40 MEMBERS

 The TITCH network has grown substantially over the last few years, and now comprises over 40 members with expertise in a broad range of professions, including paediatric medicine, paediatric surgery, community medicine, general practice, allied health professions, small and medium sized enterprises, large corporations, academia, design, engineering, education, and patient/parent/carer representation.

 The TITCH network is delighted to announce that an Industry Ambassador role has been awarded to long-term collaborator, Tookie Ltd.